DerGuru/The-Resonant/Chapters/03-Part3-12-You_have_to_survive_first.md

 ---

 The city stretched below him, lights flickering like scattered stars.
+Forty meters beneath this building, RP-0 waited in its containment, testing the barriers, growing stronger with each spike.

 Jason sat with his back against an air vent, trying to quiet his mind.

-Tomorrow, they'd either reach RP-0 and teach it boundaries by offering it choice—or die trying.
+Tomorrow, they'd either reach it—teach it boundaries by offering it choice—or die trying.

 Footsteps on the roof access stairs.
 Lina emerged.
 She spotted him and approached.